-Packed with probiotics and antioxidants, this moisturiser is specifically designed to help with ageing concerns.
+Packed with probiotics and antioxidants, this moisturizer is specifically designed to help with ageing concerns.
 Aside from being effective, the texture is amazing: silky, smooth and ultra light.

 Morning Step 6: SPF

-Since the sun is the biggest culprit of premature ageing, SPF is the most important step in an anti-ageing skincare routine.
+Since the sun is the biggest culprit of premature aging, SPF is the most important step in an anti-aging skincare routine.
 "Sun exposure depletes the collagen in your skin and can cause issues with pigmentation," Darden explains.

 I've been using this one for years, and I never want to switch!
 It smells incredible, doesn't make me feel or look greasy, and gets the job done.
 Of course, if chemical formulas aren't your preference, there are other options.